kostya2709/New_Roman/README.md

 Some comments:
 * It is possible to write numbers using both roman numbers, and arabic ones (but roman numbers are preferable of course)
 * It is possible to name identificators both in English, and in Russian.
+* All numbers in a program have the same accuracy.

+## How it works

+### Tokenization
+At first, the whole text is divided into small logically independent parts.
+This process is called **Tokenization** (you can see functions, used at this stage, in the file Tokenization.cpp).

+### Recursive descend
+After tokenization all the tokens are built into a program tree using recursive descend.
+This tree can be visualized using [graphviz](http://www.graphviz.org/).
+Different colours of tokens represent different rolls of the tokens.

+### Write/read program tree
+It is possible to read a program tree from a text file.
+In this case the previous two stages can be skipped.
+Thanks to this feature it is possible to read and execute programs which are written in a different language but have an appropriate program tree (for instance, [Anastas' language](https://github.com/AnastasMIPT/Language)).

+It is also possible to write the program tree built in the resursive descend into a text file.

+### Backend
+At this stage the program tree is translated into an assembly.
+My [first backend](https://github.com/kostya2709/New_Roman/blob/master/Back_end.cpp) translates the program tree into my own assembly CPU [emulator](https://github.com/kostya2709/Assembler-CPU).
+The [second backend](https://github.com/kostya2709/New_Roman/blob/master/Back_end_x86.cpp) translates the program tree into x86-64 assembly.
+It uses many optimizations comparing with the first backend.
+For instance, it uses registers for functions parameters, for calculus, etc.